CaspianA1/Artist/README.md

 # Artist
-A Salvador Dali in your computer.
+An ASCII Salvador Dali in your computer.